tdegeus/shelephant/docs/dataset.rst

 Dataset management
 ******************

-The idea is that you will have a "dataset" directory that instead of storing the data has symbolic links to one of the available "storage" locations.
+The idea is that you will have a "dataset" directory that has symbolic links to one of the available "storage" locations, instead of storing the data itself.
 This allows for distributed storage and/or storage of multiple copies of the same data.

 *   Reading and modifying files in the "dataset" directory will be done as normal.